matbouil/numero/fastlane/README.md

-- Ensures a clean git status
+- Ensures a clean git status and checkout from remote branch

 - Increment the build number